Dorialexander/Pyllica/README.md

 <li>lastpage = the last page you are looking for.
 If you only fetch one page, put the same number as firstpage.
 Till the end of the XIXth century, french newspapers usually cormprises 4 pages: if you are looking for the whole newspaper lastapage=4 should do the trick.</li>
 </ul>

-If I want to get the first two pages of all the issues published on monday of the "journal des débats" of the year 1862, you can use the following :
+If I want to get the first two pages of all the issues published on monday of the "journal des débats" of the year 1862, you can use the following:

 <blockquote>
 textpress(url="http://gallica.bnf.fr/ark:/12148/cb39294634r/date", title="lesdebats", year=1862, month=1, day=6, ranging=7, item=52, firstpage=1, lastpage=2)